GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 Spring has its own BeanPostProcessor implementations that run by default, like CommonAnnotationBeanPostProcessor.
 This class enables annotations like @PostConstruct, @PreDestroy and @Resource.

+Another relevant BeanPostProcessor is AutowiredAnnotationBeanPostProcessor.
+This processor handles the @Autowired annotations.
+It also handles part of the @Value annotations, although here the PropertySourcesPlaceholderConfigurer is also required to resolve the placeholders.

 BeanPostProcessor is called an 'Extension point'.
 It is powerful:

 - Can modify bean instances in any way.